ishantofficial24-gif/Learning-Web_dev/README.md

 They execute different blocks depending on whether conditions are true or false.
 While writing conditions, be careful when choosing between == and === to avoid unexpected results.
+Remember some statement that are always false  --> 0,false,null,NaN,undefined.

 📖:::: Chapter 3 — ARRAYS::::